cfpb/design-system/docs/pages/sample-component-page.md

       *3) If there are states, add a single code snippet showing them, as shown in this example.
 If necessary, you can add an image instead of a code snippet, but live samples are strongly preferred.*

       *4) If you have them, add implementation notes to the "Implementation details" tab.
-Add design and style notes to the "Optional specs" tab.*
+Add design, production, and style notes to the "Optional specs" tab.*
     variations:
       - variation_name: ""
         variation_description: ""